rl-institut/open_plan/docs/abstract_components/input_parameter_field.rst

 ^^^^^^^^^^

 **Label**
-    Each field has a label or keyword that describes the parameter or input for which a single alphanumeric value object or an object holding a data series must be provided by user
+    Each field has a label or keyword that describes the parameter or input for which a single alphanumeric value object, i.e., a scalar input or an object holding a data series must be provided by user

     Actions index:

     Requirements index:

 **Input Type**
-    Type of input object, such as whether it is a numeric or string or data series.
-Input field might change depending on the input type
+    Type of input object, such as whether it is a numeric or string or data series

     Actions index:

-    Requirements index:
+    Requirements index: 1

 **Input Field**